Letters from Lodi

 perspective of multi-award winning wine journalist, Randy Caparoso.

 The pros, cons and (ultimately) necessity of mechanically cultivated vineyards in Lodi

-Feast or famine, supply and demand, boom or bust: That's the story of business everywhere, and it's no different in San Joaquin Valley where the leading crops — almonds, walnuts and wine grapes — are at a high because of recent demand, while supply, costs, tariff wars, and a myriad other challenges are threatening to put a kibosh on the whole thing.
-Particularly wine grapes, where the Lodi Viticultural Area not only competes with the the rest of California and the U.S., but also an entire world flooded with product planted for booming wine markets.
+Feast or famine, supply, and demand, boom or bust: That's the story of business everywhere, and it's no different in San Joaquin Valley where the leading crops — almonds, walnuts, and wine grapes — are at a high because of recent demand, while supply, costs, tariff wars, and a myriad other challenges are threatening to put a kibosh on the whole thing.
+Particularly wine grapes, where the Lodi Viticultural Area not only competes with the rest of California and the U.S. but also an entire world flooded with products planted for booming wine markets.

 Explained Mr. Lange:

 "We call this a 'high cordon machine pruned' trellis system — HCMP for short.
 We have about 600 acres of HCMP recently planted, starting in 2012, between our properties and vineyards we manage for clients.
 We believe it is the necessary step for the next generation of vineyards, which is to optimize vineyard management for mechanization.